DiseaseOntology/DO.utils/README.md

 ```

+## DO Management/Analysis

+Currently includes functions to install and use the system OBO tool [ROBOT](http://robot.obolibrary.org/).

 ## DO Scientometrics

 Here scientometrics focuses on measuring the impact of DO on science.
 This includes measures that are citation-based (bibliometrics) and those that are not.